julzaza/wildwitchherbs/_posts/2025-07-10-witchy-herbs-for-protection.md

 ## Closing Thoughts

-Protection isn’t paranoia—it’s preparation.
+Protection isn’t paranoia - it’s preparation.
 These herbs connect us to ancestors who knew how to listen to plants, read the signs, and keep harm at bay.

-Seasonal turning points were considered especially vulnerable — particularly the spring equinox, when protective plant rites intensified across cultures, as explored in **[Spring Equinox Protective Rituals](/spring-equinox-global-folklore/)**.
+Seasonal turning points were considered especially vulnerable, particularly the spring equinox, when protective plant rites intensified across cultures, as explored in **[Spring Equinox Protective Rituals](/spring-equinox-global-folklore/)**.

 Whether you walk barefoot in the woods or light a candle in a city apartment, these traditions are yours to adapt and carry on.

-Let the plants protect you—boldly, softly, completely.
+Let the plants protect you: boldly, softly, completely.

 **[Top Witchy Herbs for Healing](/witchy-herbs-for-healing/)** will guide you through plants witches and healers used to cure body, mind and soul.